-The next release of CDH includes Apache Kafka as part of the core package.
-The documentation for the next release includes improved contents for how to set up, install, and administer your Kafka ecosystem.
-To see a pre-release of the new documentation, see the Cloudera Enterprise 6.0.x Apache Kafka Guide.
+CDH 6 includes Apache Kafka as part of the core package.
+The documentation includes improved contents for how to set up, install, and administer your Kafka ecosystem.
+For more information, see the Cloudera Enterprise 6.0.x Apache Kafka Guide.
 We look forward to your feedback on both the existing and new documentation.

 CDK Powered By Apache Kafka®